zorgiepoo/Komet/ReadMe.md

 * Intelligent discarding of commits (i.e, exits on failure if commit file has pre-existing content).
 * Ideal caret position on launch after the initial content.
 * Support for committing using the Touch Bar.
+* Resume off from canceled commit messages (WIP: in 0.7).

 ### Themes